Our Company

 Galileo’s 100%-owned tenements near Norseman are highly prospective for palladium-copper-nickel sulphide deposits as highlighted by the Callisto discovery in 2022.

-The Company also has Joint Ventures with the Creasy Group over tenements in the Fraser Range which are prospective for nickel-copper sulphide deposits similar to the operating Nova mine.
+The Company also has Joint Ventures with the Creasy Group over tenements in the Fraser Range which are prospective for nickel-copper sulphide deposits similar to the operating Nova nickel mine.

-Prior to ASX listing, Galileo was privately owned by renowned prospector Mark Creasy while Galileo Managing Director Brad Underwood spent eight years as General Manager of the Creasy Group’s exploration within the Fraser Range and at Norseman regions.
+Prior to ASX listing, Galileo was privately owned by renowned prospector Mark Creasy while Galileo Managing Director Brad Underwood spent eight years as General Manager of the Creasy Group’s exploration within the Fraser Range and Norseman regions.

 Key Milestones